WDD 231: Web Frontend Development I

 Prepare

-• "Is it happening?
-Did the navigation start successfully?
+• Did the navigation start successfully?
 Has the server responded?

-• "Is it useful?
-Has enough content rendered that users can engage with it?
+• Has enough content rendered that users can see and engage with the content?

-• "Is it usable?
-Can users interact with the page, or is it busy?
+• Can users interact with the page, or is it still busy or unresponsive?

-• "Is is delightful?
-Are the interactions smooth and natural, free of lag and jank?
+• Are interactions smooth and natural and free of lag?

 There are additional metrics that are important to consider if you want to dig deeper into this field, such as interaction latency, runtime responsiveness, smoothness, total blocking time, and time to first byte.
 These metrics may also be useful in seeking to evaluate and improve page performance.

-2. You have used the Google Lighthouse tool, that is integrated into DevTools, in your prior work in this course and prerequisite work.
-This audit tool generates reports on performance metrics, as well as accessibility, best practices, and Search Engine Optimization (SEO).
+Throughout this course and previous courses, you have used the Google Lighthouse tool, that is integrated into DevTools.
+This tool generates reports on performance metrics, as well as accessibility, best practices, and Search Engine Optimization (SEO).
 You have already been running this tool and it is used in many of the assignment rubrics.

 Another comparable tool that is geared towards analyzing the performance of live web pages and providing optimization suggestions is the online PageSpeed Insights application on web.dev.